kanmaniannie180-hub/edge-ai-wafer-defect-classification/Methodology.md

-Methodology
+🧠 Methodology

-This project follows a phase-based, reproducible methodology to establish a reliable baseline for wafer/SEM defect classification using Edge-AI principles.
+This project follows a phase-based, reproducible methodology to establish a reliable Phase-1 baseline for wafer / SEM defect classification using Edge-AI principles.

-1. Dataset Preparation
+📂 1.
+Dataset Preparation

 The dataset consists of eight defect classes, organized using a folder-based structure compatible with standard deep learning pipelines.

-Data was split into training, validation, and test sets, ensuring that each split contained the same set of classes.
-Labels were automatically inferred from directory names, eliminating manual labeling errors and ensuring consistency across experiments.
+Key steps:

+📁 Class-wise directory organization

+🔀 Train / Validation / Test split with identical class sets

+🏷️ Labels automatically inferred from directory names

+This approach eliminates manual labeling errors and ensures consistent, repeatable experiments.

-2. Model Architecture
+🏗️ 2.
+Model Architecture

-A MobileNetV2 architecture pretrained on ImageNet was selected due to its lightweight design and suitability for edge deployment.
-The backbone was frozen to prevent overfitting and to establish a stable Phase-1 baseline.
-A custom classification head was added, consisting of:
+A MobileNetV2 architecture pretrained on ImageNet is selected for its lightweight design and suitability for edge deployment.

+Architecture strategy:

+🔒 Backbone frozen to prevent overfitting

+🎯 Stable Phase-1 baseline

+➕ Custom classification head added

+Classification head:

 Global Average Pooling

-Dense layer with 128 units and ReLU activation
+Dense layer (128 units, ReLU)

-Output layer with 8 units and Softmax activation
+Output layer (8 units, Softmax)

-3. Training Strategy
+⚙️ 3.
+Training Strategy

-Training was conducted under strict constraints to avoid experimental bias:
+Training is conducted under strict constraints to avoid experimental bias and ensure reproducibility.

-Adam optimizer with a learning rate of 1e-4

-Maximum of 25 epochs
+Configuration:

+🔧 Optimizer: Adam

+📉 Learning rate: 1e-4

+🔁 Max epochs: 25

-Early stopping with a patience of 5
+⏹️ Early stopping (patience = 5)

+Data handling:

-Data augmentation applied uniformly across all training classes
+🔄 Uniform data augmentation applied to training set

-Validation and test datasets left unaugmented
+🚫 Validation and test sets left unaugmented

-No retraining loops or hyperparameter tuning were performed in Phase-1.
+❌ No hyperparameter tuning or retraining loops were performed in Phase-1.

-4. Evaluation
+📊 4.
+Evaluation

-Model performance was evaluated on a held-out test set using:
+Model performance is evaluated on a held-out test set using:

-Overall accuracy
+📈 Overall accuracy

-Per-class precision
+🎯 Per-class precision

-Per-class recall
+🔍 Per-class recall

-Confusion matrix
+🧩 Confusion matrix

-Class-wise analysis was emphasized to understand defect-specific behavior rather than relying solely on aggregate accuracy.
+Class-wise analysis is emphasized to understand defect-specific behavior rather than relying solely on aggregate accuracy.

-5. Artifact Freezing
+📌 5.
+Artifact Freezing (Phase-1)

-At the end of Phase-1, all outputs were frozen to ensure reproducibility.
-These include the trained model, evaluation metrics, confusion matrix visualization, and model size.
+At the end of Phase-1, all outputs are frozen to ensure reproducibility.

+Frozen artifacts include:

+💾 Trained model

+📊 Evaluation metrics

+🧩 Confusion matrix visualization

+📦 Model size

 Phase-1 artifacts are not modified in later phases.

-6. ONNX Methodology
+🔄 6.
+ONNX Methodology

+To support edge deployment and portability:

-The trained TensorFlow model is exported to ONNX format using tf2onnx.
+🔁 The trained TensorFlow model is exported to ONNX using tf2onnx

-The ONNX model is validated using ONNX Runtime to ensure inference correctness.
+✅ The ONNX model is validated using ONNX Runtime

-ONNX enables framework-agnostic, edge-ready deployment with offline execution support.
+🌍 ONNX enables framework-agnostic, offline, edge-ready deployment

-7. Phase-2 Direction
+🛠️ 7.
+Phase-2 Direction

-Observed limitations, particularly in rare and visually ambiguous defect classes, guide Phase-2 work.
-Planned improvements include controlled fine-tuning, data balancing strategies, and edge-oriented optimizations.
+Observed limitations—particularly in rare and visually ambiguous defect classes—guide Phase-2 efforts.

+Planned improvements include:

+🔧 Controlled fine-tuning of the backbone

+⚖️ Data balancing strategies

+⚡ Edge-oriented optimizations (quantization, pruning)

+These enhancements aim to improve defect recall and inference efficiency while preserving edge feasibility.